juneyourtech/MM_tipcalculator/README.md

 Tip calculator worksheet for microMathetmatics.

-The worksheet is available to download from https://github.com/juneyourtech/MM_tipcalculator/releases/
+The worksheet is available for download from:

+https://github.com/juneyourtech/MM_tipcalculator/releases/

 Requirements: